denizsurmeli/data-structures/README.md

 # data-structures
-implementation of data structures in C++ with generalisation
+implementation of data structures in C++ with templates